 2. How to Get Rid of Brush Marks

-It is very annoying to see brush marks after putting much effort and sweat into your painting.
+It is very annoying to see brush marks after putting much effort and sweat into your spraying.
 Spotting brush marks is much easier on natural wood finishes.
-Using unprofessional painting techniques or overloading the brush with paint makes to see brush marks on your walls.
+Using unprofessional spraying techniques or overloading the brush with dye makes to see brush marks on your walls.
 You can easily correct this mistake and get rid of brush marks following these steps:

 - Sand the area with brush marks using a machine sander.
 Be careful that it doesn’t affect other areas.